sjbylo/rhel73-pod/README.md

 ENTRYPOINT [ "/bin/bash", "-c", "id>/tmp/id;id;sleep 999999" ]
 ```

-But first we will see what happens if we try to run a contsainer as root on OpenShift.
+But first we will see what happens if we try to run a container as root on OpenShift.

 ## Show that containers running on OpenShift cannot run as root (by default).